-This proposed change will result in cost components that more accurately reflect costs over time, a primary requirement of CMS.
+These proposed changes will result in cost components that more accurately reflect costs over time, a primary requirement of CMS.
 This change will be effective July 1, 2017, on a rolling basis as service agreements renew.

 Provider Cost Review and Audit